 How Does a Smart Circuit Breaker Work?

 Physically speaking, a smart circuit breaker may take the place of a traditional circuit breaker or it may include separate hardware that attaches to the existing circuit breaker.
 The new smart breaker or hardware will likely include power sensors, mechanical switching mechanisms such as relays, and communication boards.
-Most smart circuit breaker technologies will also include software as well as a mobile or web-based user interface.
+Most residential smart circuit breaker technologies will also include software as well as a mobile or web-based user interface.

 In order to understand how smart circuit breakers work once installed, it's best to identify the many components/factors that may interact with the smart breaker panel.